It seems you are offline. Please check your connection and try again.

 Can I keep the number long term?

-What if I picked a busy line?
+What if I picked a busy number?

 Can I send a reply from the number?